-Asylum for Poor Orphan Girls (Blue Maids Orphanage), Bristol, Gloucestershire
+Asylum for Poor Orphan Girls (Blue Maids Orphanage), Ashley Down, Bristol, Gloucestershire

 The establishment became known as 'The Blue Maids Orphanage' because of the colour of the uniform worn by the girls: a dark blue dress with a large white apron and mobcap was worn indoors, while a white cotton cape, white straw with dark blue ribbon strings, white elbow-length knitted gloves, and strong shoes, were worn for walking.
 A thick cloth cloak of blue and black check was added in cold weather.
 Every article of clothing worn by the girls was made by themselves, with the exception of their bonnets and shoes.
 In 1916, the institution adopted 'The Blue Maids Orphanage' as its official name.